visyak/visyak/README.md

  ###  About me

+- 📌 My practical and final papers written in the Python programming language are stored here.
 - 🎓 Graduated from SkillFactory school with a degree in QAP
 - 📚 Now I continue to read literature to improve my testing skills